 Methamphetamine has been reported to occur naturally in Acacia berlandieri and possiblyAcacia rigidula, trees which grow in west Texas.
 Acacia trees contain numerous other psychoactive compounds (ex. amphetamine, mescaline, nicotine, DMT), but scientific papers specifically mentioning the presence of methamphetamine did not exist until 1997 and 1998.

-d-Methamphetamine is used medically under the brand name Desoxyn for the following conditions:
+Medical used-Methamphetamine is used medically under the brand name Desoxyn for the following conditions:

 - Attention deficit hyperactivity disorder